 FAQs on Claims

-You will need to fill out a Claim Form and submit the completed form together with those documents that are relevant to the nature of your claims and coverage.
+For other claims types, you will need to fill out a Claims Form (please insert here) and submit it along with all relevant documents pertaining to the nature of your claims and coverage.

 However, if there is any excess amount from the incurred medical expenses which is not paid by your employer or the other insurance policy, you are entitled to claim the excess amount from your medical insurance policy purchased from Chubb subject to the limits, terms and conditions of the policy.